Hilma af Klint: Spiritual and philosophical ideas

 In 1880, af Klint's younger sister Hermina died.
 Around this time, the spiritual dimension of her life had begun to develop.
 Af Klint's interest in abstraction and symbolism grew from her involvement in spiritism, which was very much in vogue at the end of the nineteenth and beginning of the twentieth century.
 Her experiments in spiritual investigation started in 1879.
-She became interested in the Theosophy of Madame Blavatsky and the philosophy of Christian Rosencreutz.
+She became interested in the Theosophy of Helena Blavatsky and the philosophy of Christian Rosenkreuz.
 In 1908, she met Rudolf Steiner, the founder of the Anthroposophical Society, who was visiting Stockholm.
-Steiner introduced her to his theories regarding the arts, and appears to have influenced on her paintings later in life.
+Steiner introduced her to his theories regarding the arts, and appears to have influenced her paintings later in life.
 Several years later, in 1920, she met Steiner again at the Goetheanum in Dornach, Switzerland, the headquarters of the Anthroposophical Society.
 Between 1921 and 1930, she spent long periods at the Goetheanum.

 Af Klint's work can be understood in the wider context of the modernist search for new forms in artistic, spiritual, political, and scientific systems at the beginning of the twentieth century.
-Other artists during this same period, including Wassily Kandinsky, Piet Mondrian, Kazimir Malevich, Fidus, and the French Les Nabis were inspired by the Theosophical Society.
+Other artists during this same period, including Wassily Kandinsky, Piet Mondrian, Kazimir Malevich, Fidus, and the French Les Nabis, were inspired by the Theosophical Society.

 The works of af Klint are mainly spiritual, and her artistic work is a consequence of this.
 She felt the abstract work and the meaning within were so groundbreaking that the world was not ready to see it, so she directed that the work remain unseen until twenty years after her death.